-Matthew Holland is a 32 year old African-American male living in Spring Hill, FL.
-His license has been suspended for seven years due to unpaid criminal court debt that he owes dating back to convictions as an 18-year-old in 2006.
+Matthew lives in Spring Hill, FL.
+His license has been suspended for seven years due to unpaid criminal court debt that he owes dating back to convictions as a youthful offender in 2006.
 Currently Matthew owes $6,653.87 in fines and fees between Hernando, Hillsborough and Pasco Counties.
 Because of Florida law, Matthew will have to pay off all of his fines and fees in order for him to get the multiple suspensions lifted from his license to enable him to legally drive again.

 Matthew wants to pay his court debt and contacted the Hernando County Clerk’s Office to set up a payment plan but was told that it would be $147 per case to start a payment plan.
 Matthew owed money on 5 cases in Hernando County and it would have cost him $735 for him to start payment plans – an amount that was beyond his reach.
 His cases have now been sent to collections so a payment plan with the clerk’s office is no longer an option.